amelliia/E-commerce-Exploratory-Data-Analysis/README.md

 ![Image](https://github.com/user-attachments/assets/f825d4f8-bf61-493a-87fc-be2d2e58959d)

 ### Revenue
-Revenu has been rising steadily, mainly because more customers are making purchases, not because they’re spending more per order.
+Revenue has been rising steadily, mainly because more customers are making purchases, not because they’re spending more per order.

-•	The Mid-Season Clearance campaign in mid-May (12–19 May) produced the largest revenue spike, with weekly revenue exceeding $51K.
+- The Mid-Season Clearance campaign in mid-May (12–19 May) produced the largest revenue spike, with weekly revenue exceeding $51K.
 This increase was accompanied by a sharp rise in order volume, indicating that the promotion successfully encouraged more purchases rather than higher spending per order.

-•	In contrast, revenue dropped significantly in early June (-58% week-over-week) despite the June Price Drop campaign, indicating that this promotion was less effective at boosting demand.
+- In contrast, revenue dropped significantly in early June (-58% week-over-week) despite the June Price Drop campaign, indicating that this promotion was less effective at boosting demand.

-•	Another decline of -62.7% week-over-week occurred in early May before the clearance campaign, likely reflecting normal fluctuations in demand rather than any promotional effect.
+- Another decline of -62.7% week-over-week occurred in early May before the clearance campaign, likely reflecting normal fluctuations in demand rather than any promotional effect.
 This kind of short-term swing is common in smaller online stores, where a few fewer or extra orders can make percentage changes look much bigger than they really are.

 ### Profit
 Profit mirrored revenue, growing roughly 12% per week.
 Margins stayed steady for the most part, showing costs and pricing were well managed.